The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Find all the dates and times for this journey

 Trains per day

-For as little as £30 you can travel by train from Warsaw to Berlin with Deutsche Bahn.
+For as little as £25 you can travel by train between Warsaw and Berlin with Deutsche Bahn.
 Omio will show you the best deals, timetables and tickets available for this trip.

-Travel 320 miles (516 km) in comfort with Deutsche Bahn (DB) from Warsaw to Berlin.
-Check the DB train timetable for your trip from Warsaw to Berlin on Omio and then book DB tickets online quickly, easily and safely.
-For a Deutsche Bahn ticket from Warsaw to Berlin you can pay as low as £30.
+Travel 320 miles (516 km) in comfort with Deutsche Bahn (DB) between Warsaw and Berlin.
+Check the DB train timetable for your trip between Warsaw and Berlin on Omio and then book DB tickets online quickly, easily and safely.
+For a Deutsche Bahn ticket between Warsaw and Berlin you can pay as low as £25.

 Deutsche Bahn is the main operator of Germany’s train services and makes an average of 40, 000 train journeys domestically and internationally every day.
 A special feature of Deutsche Bahn includes its wide range of ticket types, savings offers such as the Super Saver fares and discount cards like the Bahncard 25, 50 and 100, which you can also use at Omio.

 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, toilets are standard amenities, but other services like onboard restaurants or free WiFi are only available on certain trains.